AltThree/Uuid/README.md

 A UUID to 64-bit signed integer converter.

-This is a lossy conversion, performed by xoring both halves of the UUID.
+UUIDs represent 128 bits of data, thus this is a lossy conversion, performed by xoring both halves of the UUID.

 ## Installation